 The Effect of Social Media Distractions

 Social media distractions can be emotionally draining.
 It only takes one post to alter someone’s emotions from being totally happy, satisfied, grateful and focused to totally judgmental, envious, miserable and unfocused.
 These emotions cause by social media posts are most times unwarranted.
 People usually post for the audience that they want to attract.
 It doesn’t necessarily mean that these people totally agree with their post or even practice what they post.

 Starve your distractions and feed your focus.
 Unknown

 Distractions are always present in the media, church and other places.
 As for the media, it’s okay to keep up to date with the latest news but don’t allow the information to distract and control you.
 Some of the information presented in the media does not present truth all the time.

-Distractions in the media are usually unwarranted and only prevents you from paying attention to the events that require your attention.
+In addition, distractions in the media are usually unwarranted and only prevents you from paying attention to the events that require your attention.

-Situations that occur at school and work could be distracting.
-Distraction at these places could be harmful to our self and others.
-Uncontrolled distraction at school could negatively affect an individual’s performance.
-Uncontrolled distraction at work could cost a company profits.
-So be careful how distractions affect you mentally.
+Situations that occur at school and work could also be distracting.
+Distraction at these places could be harmful to our self and others around us.
+In fact, uncontrolled distraction at school could negatively affect an individual’s performance, and uncontrolled distraction at work can negatively impact a company’s profit.
+Thus, be careful about how distractions affect you mentally.

-Firstly, find the real reason you are being distracted by the situation.
+Firstly, find the real reason you are being distracted by the issue.
 Completing this first step is essential.
-If you’re really honest about the reason you’re being distracted you will be in a better position to gain composer and control of the source of your distraction to the point where it will no longer have a control over you.
+If you’re really honest about the reason you’re being distracted you will be in a better position to gain composer and control of the source of your distraction to the point where it will no longer have control over you.